 Porcelain-fused-to-metal crowns combine aesthetics with strength and durability.

 A lab-made crown is a dental crown that is fabricated with the help of an outside dental lab with specialized tools to create a protective cap for your tooth.
 Unlike same-day crowns, they can be created from many different materials that enable you to prioritize aesthetics or durability.
-You can choose between ceramic or porcelain materials for your dental crown, both of which are tooth-colored and are preferable for placement in the front teeth.
+You can choose between ceramic or porcelain materials for your tooth colored crown.

 Dental crowns are temporary and need to be replaced every 5 to 15 years.